Jayant Patil: Present political career

-In the 2014 Maharashtra Legislative Assembly election, NCP was reduced to just 41 seats, their biggest defeat till date and was in the Opposition benches almost after a decade.
-Jayant Patil retained his constituency and soon became NCP’s leading speaker in the Assembly, regularly opening debates and keeping a strong tone on the Government.
+He retained his seat in the 2014 Maharashtra Legislative Assembly election, when NCP was reduced to just 41 seats.
 In 2018 he was unanimously elected as the State President of NCP replacing Sunil Tatkare.
-Patil had the uphill battle of reorganizing and delivering a better result in the 2019 Assembly Elections.
-Going into the elections, the NCP and INC alliance was not touted to do well, and the entire burden of campaigning and outreach fell on NCP solely.
-In August 2019, Jayant Patil launched and spearheaded the Shiv Swarajya Yatra from Shivneri, the birthplace of Chharapati Shivaji, at Junnar, Pune.
+In August 2019, he launched and spearheaded the Shiv Swarajya Yatra from Shivneri, the birthplace of Chharapati Shivaji, at Junnar, Pune.

 In the 2019 Maharashtra Legislative Assembly election, BJP won 105 seats, SHS won 56, NCP won 54 seats and INC won 42 seats.
-A political crisis ensued in the post-poll period.
-With no political party able to prove their majority in the legislative assembly, president's rule was imposed in the state following a recommendation by the Governor of Maharashtra Bhagat Singh Koshyari.
 The President's rule was later revoked and the Bharatiya Janata Party, led by former Chief Minister Devendra Fadnavis, formed a government with the help of a small fraction of the Nationalist Congress Party, led by Ajit Pawar.
 After three days, Fadnavis and Ajit Pawar resigned.
 A new government was formed by the Maha Vikas Aghadi, a new alliance of Shiv Sena, the Indian National Congress, and the Nationalist Congress Party with Uddhav Thackeray as the Chief Minister.
-Jayant Patil was one of the was among the first 6 to be sworn-in in the MVA Government.
+Jayant Patil was one of the first 6 to be sworn-in in the MVA Government.
 He became a Cabinet Minister for the 4th time with the portfolio of Water Resources & Command Area Development.

 Additionally, he was elected as the leader of the NCP Legislative Party in the Vidhan Sabha in place of Ajit Pawar on 24 November 2019.
 He is also the Guardian Minister of Sangli.

 In June 2020, in celebration of 21 years of NCP, Jayant Patil under the guidance of Sharad Pawar, launched the Rashtravadi Paksh Abhipray, an internal party digital feedback campaign.
-It was a flagship campaign where the party digitally reached out to almost 10 lac NCP members to amass their feedback and suggestions.